robertu94/robertu94.github.io/content/learning/development.markdown

 Now how can one learn the most from source code or architectures written by someone else?
 I suggest that you read with a purpose; I've recorded some thoughts on this in [my post entitled "Learning to Learn: Reading"]({{< ref reading.markdown >}})
-Here are some common questions that I ask when I am reading to understand a codebase:
+Here are some common questions that I ask when I am reading to understand a code base:

 1. What are the major parts of the code base/architecture related to what I do?
     1. Why did each one need to be included?
 Understanding the role a component fills can provide guidance about what kinds of roles or information you may need to implement your system.